One problem with the

 Running this rake task will generate a fixture file containing all the information in the table specified by the environment variable

-.
+TABLE.
 In the future, we’ll probably look at automating the fixture generation for these symbolic tables so we don’t have to worry about failing tests when we add new rows.

 UPDATE: I realized that in most cases, the symbolic name of the database row makes a much better fixture title than the id, which results in the following code: